Chapmania/0x0B-unity-vr_room/README.md

 - To interact with buttons and doors, press A on the right controller or X on the left.
 - Press B on the right controller to bring up and dismiss these instructions at any time.

+Please put on headphones for the full experience!

 ### Assets used:

 - [Universe Sounds](https://assetstore.unity.com/packages/audio/ambient/sci-fi/universe-sounds-free-pack-118865)